Setup Menus in Admin Panel

 Tips for Effective EYFS Teaching in the Early Years Foundation Stage

 • Build positive relationships: Building positive relationships with children is essential for effective EYFS teaching.
-This can be achieved through regular communication with parents, providing opportunities for children to share their learning, and getting to know children as individuals.
+This can be achieved through regular communication with parents.
+Thus, it provides opportunities for children to share their learning, and get to know children as individuals.

-• Continuously reflect and evaluate: You may find areas for growth and make sure you are giving the kids the best learning experience possible by reflecting on your own practice and assessing the success of your teachings.
+• Continuously reflect and evaluate: You may find areas for growth and make sure you are giving the kids the best learning experience possible.
+Hence, by reflecting on your practice and assessing the success of your teachings.

 • Celebrate successes: Acknowledge and celebrate the successes of children and their progress.
 Their self-esteem and confidence will grow as a result, which is important for their general growth.